 If the § 450.101(c)(2) threshold is exceeded and an operator cannot comply with § 450.101(c)(3), then an operator must protect against a high consequence event in uncontrolled areas for each phase of flight by meeting § 450.101(c)(1), which requires the operator to use flight abort as a hazard control strategy in accordance with the requirements of § 450.108.
-Section 450.108(b) requires an operator to use a flight safety system that meets § 450.143 if the consequence of any reasonably foreseeable failure mode in any significant period of flight is between $1 \times 10^{-2}$ and $1 \times 10^{-3}$ conditional expected casualties in uncontrolled areas, or § 450.145 if the consequence of any reasonably foreseeable failure mode in any significant period of flight is greater than $1 \times 10^{-2}$ conditional expected casualties in uncontrolled areas.
+Section 450.108(b) requires an operator to use a flight safety system that meets § 450.143 if the consequence of any reasonably foreseeable failure mode in any significant period of flight is between 1×10^{-2} and 1×10^{-3} conditional expected casualties in uncontrolled areas, or § 450.145 if the consequence of any reasonably foreseeable failure mode in any significant period of flight is period of flight is greater than 1×10^{-2} conditional expected casualties in uncontrolled areas.
 Additional guidance for flight abort is available in AC 450.108-1, Flight Abort Rule Development.